Contact

 About

-As a Distinguished Visitor from Practice at Georgetown Law and as a Distinguished Practitioner in Grand Strategy at Yale University, Evan teaches law and social change, sharing his expertise on the impetus, building blocks, and actions necessary to achieve change on a grand scale.
+As a Distinguished Visitor from Practice at Georgetown Law and a Distinguished Practitioner in Grand Strategy at Yale University, Evan teaches law and social change, sharing his expertise on the impetus, building blocks, and actions necessary to achieve change on a grand scale.
 He also serves as Senior Counsel at Dentons, the world's largest law firm.

 Evan has been hailed as “the godfather of gay marriage” by Newsweek/The Daily Beast, one of the “100 Most Influential Lawyers in America” by the National Law Journal, and one of the “100 Most Influential People in the World,” by Time Magazine, among many awards and honors.
-He was the Commencement Speaker at Northeastern Illinois University, the recipient of Barnard College's Medal of Distinction (alongside President Obama), and the author of Why Marriage Matters: America, Equality, and Gay People's Right to Marry.
-His pioneering work is featured in the acclaimed documentary, The Freedom to Marry, and he frequently makes media appearances alongside his speaking gigs.

 Content